gSchool/DNA-release-3/03-Phase-B/06_evaluation.md

   * **Note**: Having only commercial experience is okay- many capable vendors may have never done business with the government.
 * Is the offeror’s proposal realistic regarding cost, schedule, and approach for achieving the Product Vision?

+### !callout-info
+## Terminology in this Lesson
+For the sake of simplicity within DIgital DNA we call _all_ competitive evaluations “source selections.” **However,** the official term of “source selection” only applies to competitions conducted under FAR Part 15.
+But, this is not a class just for contracting folks and we don’t want to bring you down a rabbit hole of all the official names for evaluating competitions when using other FAR Parts or non-FAR-based acquisitions.
+In practice, follow the terminology used by your contracting and legal folks.
+### !end-callout

 ## Evaluation Criteria Considerations for Software Solutions

 ### Cost, or “Price”